oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Consolidated policy for attendance_records" ON public.attendance_records;
 DROP POLICY IF EXISTS "Consolidated policy for student_arrears" ON public.student_arrears;
 DROP POLICY IF EXISTS "Consolidated policy for timetable_entries" ON public.timetable_entries;
+DROP POLICY IF EXISTS "Allow read access for authenticated users" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow admins to manage roles" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow admins to insert roles" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow admins to update roles" ON public.user_roles;
+DROP POLICY IF EXISTS "Allow admins to delete roles" ON public.user_roles;

 -- Enable RLS for all tables
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;